 This is a heavier unit, coming in at about 1.5 pounds, but that’s because it has three different LEDs and one C4 LED.
 The white light provided by the Streamlight is a focused beam.
 The different illumination levels of the green light allow you to choose just what you need so you don’t make yourself too conspicuous.

 Mossy Oak Tactical

-This headlamp features four light modes (high, low, red and purple) and rates at 200 lumens.
+This headlamp features four light modes (high, low, purple and red light) and rates at 200 lumens.
 It’s both shockproof and impact resistant.
-If you’re looking for a durable, well-made headlamp, suitable for hunting, the Mossy Oak Tactical is a true contender.
+If you’re looking for a durable, well-made hunting headlamp, suitable for hunting, the Mossy Oak Tactical is a true contender.

-These bulbs have approximately 100,000 hours of life and a 450-foot beam reach.
-The light is bright and good quality, and it only requires AAA batteries.
+These bulbs have approximately 100,000 hours of life and a 450-foot beam distance.
+The light is bright and good quality, and it only requires AAA battery cells.
 This keeps it lightweight at under one pound.